April 4, 2016.

 and Rule 19b-4 thereunder,

-notice is hereby given that, on May 23, 2017, Miami International Securities Exchange, LLC (“MIAX Options” or the “Exchange”) filed with the Securities and Exchange Commission (“SEC” or the “Commission”) a proposed rule change as described in Items I and II below, which Items have been prepared by the Exchange.
+notice is hereby given that on March 29, 2016, Miami International Securities Exchange LLC (“MIAX” or “Exchange”) filed with the Securities and Exchange Commission (“Commission”) a proposed rule change as described in Items I, II, and III below, which Items have been prepared by the Exchange.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change